FACTBOX-Who got what in Silvio Berlusconi's will? | Law-Order

 * Berlusconi used the same formula for the rest of his estate -- including properties and works of art -- meaning that his eldest two children share around 60% of the assets, and the three younger ones the remaining 40%. * Berlusconi also left 100 million euros ($109 million) to his latest partner Marta Fascina, whom he called his wife on his deathbed but had not legally married.

+Under Italian law, the deceased's heirs have a right to inherit two-thirds of his wealth in equal parts, while the individual making the will is free to dispose of the remaining one-third how they please.
+Forbes estimated that Berlusconi and family had assets valued at around $6.8 billion, of which around two thirds were held by holding company Fininvest.

-Following are details of the will. * Berlusconi divided in equal parts among his five children two thirds of the 61.3% stake he owned in the family holding company Fininvest whose assets include investments in broacaster MFE-MediaForEurope, asset manager Banca Mediolanum and Serie A soccer club Monza.
+Following are details of the will. * Berlusconi divided in equal parts among his five children two thirds of the 61.3% stake he owned in Fininvest whose assets include investments in broacaster MFE-MediaForEurope, asset manager Banca Mediolanum and Serie A soccer club Monza.

 That means the five children each get an additional Fininvest stake of just over 8%, on top of what they already owned. * He left the remaining one third of his stake, roughly 20% of Fininvest, to his eldest children, Marina and Pier Silvio, in equal amounts.
 Born from his first marriage, they are only two actively involved in family business.